exaile/exaile.github.io/download.md

 The Exaile team does not currently provide supported packages (rpm, deb, etc) for any Linux distributions.
 However most distributions include Exaile in their repositories.
 -->
 Most rpm and source based distributions include Exaile in their repositories.

-For Ubuntu the exaile developers provide a PPA.
-Just follow the instructions appropriate for your version on [its launchpad page.](https://launchpad.net/~exaile-devel/+archive/ppa)
+For Ubuntu the exaile developers provide a PPA on [its launchpad page.](https://launchpad.net/~exaile-devel/+archive/ppa)

 ### Requirements